aicodix/ira/README.md

 ### TODO

-* Reduce table size for scalar decoder by factor of 360
 * Tool for generating code table entries
 * Interface for switching or replacing code table
 * Shortening the pipeline if timing analysis allows it